This page may contain affiliate links.

 For those of you familiar with the Appalachian Mountain Club and its work building trails in the White Mountains, here are a few tantalizing and humorous details:

-• The longtime nickname of Pinkam Notch was Porky Junction, known for it’s massive and annoying porcupine population in the days when Joe Dodge ran the place.
+• Pinkam Notch’s longtime nickname was Porky Junction, known for its massive and annoying porcupine population in the days when Joe Dodge ran the place.

 • In the very early days of the AMC, two factions emerged in the club called “improvements” and “explorations.”
 The improvements camp favored building mountain huts and maintaining established trail systems, while the explorations faction eschewed such luxurious accommodations and believed that the mountains should be explored and enjoyed in their wild state.
 Interesting that such factions still exist today within the AMC!